Offering better value and great products to our customers by responding to their ongoing requirements, and anticipating their future needs by rapidly

-To retain a competitive advantage, and with 11 Research & Development (R&D) centers worldwide, we leverage innovation to drive efficiencies and improvements in systems and processes.
-As of December 31, 2016, we have more than 250 product patents that are applicable in the regions where our operating sites are based.
+To retain a competitive advantage, and with 27 Research & Development (R&D) centers worldwide, we leverage innovation to drive efficiencies and improvements in systems and processes.
+As of December 31, 2022, We have more than 1,300 patents that are applicable in the regions where our operating sites are based.

 Innovation Management is important to our success, and includes the evaluation of existing systems, practices, and incremental improvements to existing products and processes.
 We continually assess our understanding of the market; what our customers want to achieve; and hold focused innovation summits, spending time with experts to understand potential opportunities.

 We follow a stage-gate system with two major elements.
 First, we want to make sure that we can clearly articulate what the value is that is associated with the innovation.
 Second, we want to make sure that we bring ideas and innovations to the marketplace as quickly as possible.